Alexander Chernyshyov: Campaign of 1812

 In the end of September 1812, Admiral Pavel Chichagov assigned Chernyshyov to lead a mobile detachment into the Duchy of Warsaw (south-eastern Poland), to destroy enemy food dumps and disrupt French supply lines.
 Chernyshyov's force included 7 squadrons of regular cavalry, three Cossacks regiments and a regiment of Kalmyks, a total of 1800 soldiers.
 October 11, they intercepted their first target south from Brest-Litovsk.
 Austrian commander Count Schwarzenberg, launched the hunt for Chernyshyov's corps.
 Chernyshyov responded with separating his force: while smaller detachments set up a screen diverting Austrians, the main force was plundering French and Austrian supplies and taking prisoners north.
 In the end, Austrians intercepted some of their property back, but Chernyshyov managed to evade the trap and returned to Russian base in Włodawa October 18.

 In November, Chichagov, based in Slonim, discovered imminent danger from an Austrian pursuit corps, and dispatched Chernyshyov to rear guard.
 November 8, Chernyshyov established contact with advancing Austrians near Volkovyssk.
 Cossack units destroyed existing bridges over Neman River and the Austrian supply of timber.
 Next day, Chichagov ordered Chernyshyov to march through the enemy territory and make contact with Russian corps of general Peter Wittgenstein.
 For five days, his regiment marched at night and made daytime ambushes against French communications; in one of these ambushes, Chernyshyov's cossacks released general Ferdinand Wintzingerode and three Russian officers held prisoners by the French.
 This raid promoted Chernyshyov to Major General.

 On 31 December 1812 Chernyshyov defeated Eugène de Beauharnais at Marienwerder, earning his second Order of St. George.

-Campaigns of 1813-1815
+Campaigns of 1813–1815

 Chernyshyov, based in Poland, met with resistance from Napoleon's Lithuanian troops; these were defeated in January–February 1813.
 He advanced on Berlin and was the first to capture the city, earning Order of St. Anna, first class.
-In 1813, he was engaged in action at Lüneburg, Kassel and Battle of Hanau.
+In 1813, he was engaged in action at Lüneburg, Kassel and Hagelberg.
 This was followed by a cavalry raid in Westfalen.